+First Person Camera or Cab Camera

+Use this camera to operate your locomotive, flip switches and handle all of your cab controls.
+You can also click the right mouse button to activate the mouse pointer.
+Click the right mouse button again to return to camera control.

+Boom Camera

-1 Key First Person Camera or Cab Camera Use this camera to operate your locomotive, flip switches and handle all your cab controls.
-2 Key Boom Camera Just like the camera from Train Simulator, your camera extends outward on an invisible pole, you can rotate it around your focussed vehicle.
-Use Ctrl and the left & right cursor keys to switch between vehicles or press the 2 key again to switch between the front and rear of your consist.
-3 Key Floating Camera A new camera that allows you to freely look in all directions, useful for coupling and changing switches.
+Your camera extends outward on an invisible pole, you can rotate it around your focussed vehicle.
+Use Ctrl + left or right cursor keys to switch between vehicles or press the 2-key again to switch between the front and rear of your consist.

+Floating Camera

+A camera that allows you to freely look in all directions whilst locked to a vehicle.
+This camera is useful for coupling and changing switches.
 Press it once to view the front of your consist and again to view the rear.
 Freely move your view using the cursor keys.

+Free Camera

-8 Key Free Camera Freely move around without limits using this camera.
+Freely move around without limits using this camera.
 Use this camera to navigate your way around a busy yard, change switches or position it to get the perfect screenshot.

-Customising the HUD

-Train Sim World includes many options for you to customise the Head Up Display (HUD):

-CTRL + 1 Toggles the in-world objective marker.
-CTRL + 2 Toggles the in-world next speed limit marker.
-CTRL + 3 Toggles the in-world next signal marker.
-CTRL + 4 Cycles the next speed limit / signal information panel in top right.
-CTRL + 5 Toggles the speedometer panel (or clock/compass while walking).
-CTRL + 6 Toggles the score display.
-CTRL + 7 Toggles the passenger stop marker on the track.
-CTRL + 8 Cycles the centre dot transparency (off, 50/50, white).
-F1 Hide's the HUD.

-Other Keys

-F3 Toggles the Frame Rate Counter.
-CTRL + F12 Captures a High Quality Screenshot.
-The default save location is: My Documents\My Games\TS2Prototype\Saved\Screenshots\WindowsNoEditor 9 Key Opens the 2D Map.
-Esc Opens the Pause Menu.
-Also used for Back and Cancel commands.
-Shift Key Hold when walking to run. С Press when walking to crouch.
-L Press when walking to turn on the flashlight W A S D Keys Use when walking to walk forwards, left, right and backward (respectively).
+When in any of the camera modes, you can use the cursor keys to move the camera whilst using the mouse to pan and pitch the view:

-Dovetail Live Account
+Dovetail Live

 The Dovetail Forums are your one-stop destination for everything Train Simulator and Train Sim World related.
-We have an ever-growing and vibrant community of train enthusiasts from all over the world, ranging from experienced railroad veterans to new players getting into the world of train simulation.
+We have an ever growing and vibrant community of train enthusiasts from all over the world, ranging from experienced railroad veterans to new players getting into the world of train simulation.
 So, if you haven't already, why not sign up for an account today and join our community - we'd love to have you on board!
 See more at: https://forums.dovetailgames.com

 Dovetail Live is an online destination which enables players to interact with Dovetail's products and each other in an environment tailored specifically to fans of simulation entertainment.
-Dovetail Live will evolve to become central to Train Sim World®, enriching the player experience in every way from offering rewards, building a community of like-minded players and helping every player find the right content to create their own perfect personal experience.
+Dovetail Live will evolve to become central to Train Sim World®, enriching the player experience in every way from offering rewards, building a community of likeminded players and helping every player find the right content to create their own perfect personal experience.